Joseph Larmor

 Sir Joseph Larmor (11 July 1857 – 19 May 1942) was an Irish mathematician, theoretical physicist, and British politician who made breakthroughs in the understanding of electricity, dynamics, thermodynamics, and the electron theory of matter.
 His most influential work was Aether and Matter, a theoretical physics book published in 1900.

 Biography

-He was born in Magheragall in County Antrim, the son of Hugh Larmor, a Belfast shopkeeper and his wife, Anna Wright.
-The family moved to Belfast circa 1860, and he was educated at the Royal Belfast Academical Institution, and then studied mathematics and experimental science at Queen's College, Belfast (BA 1874, MA 1875), where one of his teachers was John Purser.
-He subsequently studied at St John's College, Cambridge, where in 1880 he was Senior Wrangler (J. J. Thomson was second wrangler that year) and Smith's Prizeman, getting his MA in 1883.
-After teaching physics for a few years at Queen's College, Galway, he accepted a lectureship in mathematics at Cambridge in 1885.
-In 1892 he was elected a fellow of the Royal Society of London, and he served as one of the Secretaries of the society.
+Joseph Larmor was born on 11 July 1857 in Magheragall, County Antrim, the son of Hugh Larmor, a Belfast shopkeeper and his wife, Anna Wright.
+The family moved back to Belfast, where he was educated at the Royal Belfast Academical Institution, and then studied mathematics and experimental science at Queen's College, Belfast (B.A., 1874; M.A., 1875), where one of his teachers was John Purser.
+He subsequently studied at St John's College, Cambridge, where in 1880 he was Senior Wrangler (J. J. Thomson was second wrangler that year) and Smith's Prizeman, getting his M.A. in 1883.